 And every year, we notice more money being spent in the town – new promenades where there used to be a dirt path, and this year there is a bridge being finished over the dried riverbed (previously we had to carry Peggy and the pram over it!).

 At this end of town, too, is the Rio Chillar walkway, down to the beach (this was just a dried up river-bed when we first started coming but now it’s a lovely walk filled with flowers, benches, a petanque area and children’s playgrounds – we spent lots of time here this trip!).
-Here you’ll find the boat El Dorado from the 1980s tv sitcom set in Nerja – ‘Verano Azul’ (don’t google. it’s terrible and looks like it was filmed in the 60s!) – and all the plaques around the park have pictures and names of the characters from the show.
+Here you’ll find the boat El Dorado from the 1980s tv sitcom set in Nerja – ‘Verano Azul’ – and all the plaques around the park have pictures and names of the characters from the show.

 The main attraction is The Balcon de Europa, it’s always buzzing with people both day and evening and it is where most of the bars and restaurants are based – you can find the usual caricaturists, hair braiding and street artists here, it’s a bit of Spanish seaside cliche but it’s beautiful in its own way.
 We often walk here late afternoon for an ice cream and stroll and there are some lovely restaurants.